-Traditional cropping systems in open fields have been vulnerable due to the unpredictability of the climate and other significant factors.
-The challenge is to grow a diverse array of food crops throughout the year to ensure residents' nutritional and other needs are met.
+Traditional cropping systems in open fields have been vulnerable due to unpredictability of the climate and other significant factors.
+The challenge is to grow a diverse array of food crops throughout the year to ensure that residents' nutritional and other needs are met.

 Details of Installation

 The 28 polyhouses installed under Mission Nayi Kiran included 5 each in Villages Eldana and Batula, 3 each in Bhenta, Urgam, Nauligad, 2 in Saloor, and 1 each in Daswana, Naurakh, Tenduli Chak Haat, Jaisal, Dungra, Painnee and Helong, 21 of these polyhouse growers began crop cultivation and harvested a total of over 4 MT of vegetables, resulting an additional revenue of over Rs.
 1 lakh during the first few months of operation of their respective pilot projects.
 This is in addition to self- consumption in their respective homes and distribution amongst friends, relatives and farm workers on their lands.
 The remaining 7 Pilot Projects are at various stages of cultivation and utilization, and benefits will be ongoing.